 (iii) The Trustee may at their discretion repay to the Member from the Fund such portion of the then current contribution as represents the period from the date of cessation to the end of the current year of the Fund.

-(b) AUTOMATIC: Membership of the Fund will cease upon the happening of any of the following:
+(b) AUTOMATIC: Membership of the Fund will cease in the event of any of the following:

-(i) If the Member is not a financial Member of the Australian Federation of Air Pilots.
+(i) If the Member is not a financial Member of the AFAP.
 Such cessation shall not be made effective until 30 days after the last day of financial membership with the AFAP.

 (ii) If the Member has failed to pay his/her annual contribution within the period fixed by these Rules.

-(iii) If the Member has reached the age of sixty-five years.
+(iii) If the Member or Unemployed Member has reached the age of sixty-five years.

 (iv) If the Member has received payment of the full Capital Benefit due under these Rules.

 (v) Upon the Member receiving all 24 monthly Disability Benefit payments due under these Rules.

 (vi) If the Member ceases to be employed as a pilot or ceases to derive his/her principal income from piloting activities three years from that date, provided the Member continues to meet the definition of Unemployed Member throughout the entirety of the three-year period.
 A pilot so affected by this Rule (and who has been a Member for at least five (5) years prior to the commencement of the three year period of this clause) who should subsequently obtain employment within two (2) years from cessation of membership under this Rule, will upon application to the Trustee be eligible for reinstatement under this Rule, without penalty in terms of age of joining and continuity of service at the discretion of the Trustee.